 Fed's New Chairman Steps Into Spotlight Amid An Expected Rate Increase

-Investors are expecting another quarter-point increase in interest rates as the Federal Reserve's policymaking committee winds up its first two-day meeting under new Fed Chairman Jerome Powell.
+Investors are expecting another quarter-point increase in interest rates Wednesday afternoon as the Federal Reserve's policymaking committee winds up its first two-day meeting under new Fed Chairman Jerome Powell.

-But investors are wondering whether faster economic growth might cause the Fed to pick up the pace of its rate hikes.
+But economists are wondering whether faster economic growth might cause the Fed to pick up the pace of its rate hikes.
 The Fed has signaled three rate increases for 2018, but accelerated growth could cause policymakers to add an additional hike.

 The Fed "faces some key questions," says economist Mickey Levy of Berenberg Capital Markets.
 "How much momentum is there in the economy, and will the stronger growth be sustained, or is it temporary?"
 And Levy wonders, "will the stronger economic momentum generate overheating" and push inflation too high?